FACTBOX-What does Japan's record $490 bln stimulus package look like? | Business

 KEY COMPONENTS AND FUNDING * The package will consist of four pillars: 22.1 trillion yen to ramp up hospital beds and medical supplies, 9.2 trillion yen for vaccine development and other steps to prepare for the next wave of pandemic, 19.8 trillion yen for cash payouts to households and subsidy to boost domestic chip production, and 4.6 trillion yen for public works and disaster-relief projects.

 * Of the expected 55.7 trillion yen in total spending, 31.9 trillion yen will be funded by an extra budget to be submitted to parliament this year.
-The rest will be booked in next year's state budget. * Aside from debt issuance, the government will tap 4.5 trillion yen left over in reserves for emergency pandemic spending.
+The rest will be booked in next year's state budget. * The government will tap 4.5 trillion yen left over in reserves for emergency pandemic spending, as well as left-over money from previous stimulus packages to fund part of the cost.

-COVID-19 COUNTERMEASURES * The government will pay up to 2.5 million yen each to smaller firms that saw sales slump from the pandemic, and extend until next March financial support via state-backed loans.
+* Much will depend on how much the government can scrape together from such funds.
+But some analysts and government officials say the new package could require Japan to sell additional bonds of around 10 trillion yen.
+COVID-19 COUNTERMEASURES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)